 Home buying does not have to be stressful.
 Buying a foreclosed home should not be a regret.
 Doing a little bit of research, combined with a good inspection and agent, can make all the difference in the world.

 Foreclosed listings are bought because they are a great inexpensive option for home buyers; doing it the right way, with the right long-term vision, makes for a happy home.

 9. Buy a HUD home

 HUD homes are listing on the HUD home store website.
 You can search the site and find all available properties in your area.
-In order to place a bid on a home you will need a realtor.
+To place a bid on a home, you will need a realtor.
 There are some great deals to be found on HUD homes, but you need to act quickly as these properties move fast.